cmr6689/WebCheckers/docs/DesignDoc.md

 ### Acceptance Testing

-Number of stories that passed every acceptance criteria test: 0
+Number of stories that passed every acceptance criteria test: 16

-Number of stories with some failed acceptance test: 3
+Number of stories with some failed acceptance test: 0

-Number of stories with no testing: 5
+Number of stories with no testing: 0

-Some issues to note: The other player's board will revert to the first players board after the first player submits their turn.The moves made by a player do not stay on the board after the move is submitted.

 ### Unit Testing and Code Coverage